 It’s normal for plants to droop in the afternoon, especially in the brutal heat of summer.
 Before you water, check the moisture of the soil at least two inches deep.

-The Texas summer heat is on and triple-digit temperatures are hanging around.
-While we can escape the heat in our air-conditioned homes, our plants have to deal with the brutal conditions.
+The Texas summer heat is on and triple-digit temperatures seem endless.
+While we can escape the heat in our air-conditioned homes, our plants are forced to deal with the brutal conditions.

 Certain plants, especially native plants, fare well during the summer and don’t show signs of heat stress because they’re adapted to our dry, hot climate.
-But many plants we select for our yards are not well-adapted to our scorching hot summers — these plants may fade, wilt or even die from the extreme heat.
-And contrary to popular belief, giving a wilting plant extra water isn’t the answer.
+But many plants we select for our yards are not well-adapted to our scorching hot summers.
+These plants may fade, wilt or even die from the extreme heat.
+Contrary to popular belief, giving a wilting plant extra water isn’t the answer.

 Many plants will wilt in the heat even when the soil has adequate moisture.
 The wilting process is caused by plants losing moisture through their leaves.
 This natural process called transpiration is the movement of water from the roots throughout the entire plant and its leaves.
 (Try this fun experiment to see transpiration in action.)

-Check the soil moisture before adding more water.
+Check the soil moisture with your finger or a screwdriver before adding more water.
+In our hot climate, heat and wind will pull moisture out of the top 1 inch of soil within hours.
+Because of this, you should check 2 to 3 inches deep near plants before deciding to give them any more water.
+If you see moisture at this depth, do not provide extra water.
 Plants with adequate moisture may wilt in the peak of daytime and revive without assistance as the plants regain the ability to absorb moisture.
-If you start adding extra water to an already moist area, you may end up drowning your plants, starving their roots for oxygen and causing them to die.
+If you start adding extra water to an already moist area, you may end up drowning your plants, starving their roots of oxygen and killing them.

 To reduce heat stress on landscape plants, change how you water them.
-When I visit SAWS customers for an Irrigation Consultation, I frequently find their irrigation controller set to run 3 or 4 days a week, and sometimes with multiple start times.
+When I visit SAWS customers for an irrigation consultation, I often find their irrigation system set to run three or four days a week, and sometimes with multiple start times.
 Very few plants need this much water.
-Rather, it’s important to encourage plants to grow a healthy root system four to eight inches below the soil line where most of the roots are found.
-To achieve that, water plants slowly, deeply and once a week.
-Established plants can be watered even less frequently.